 It is only about an hour into the Saturday night milonga, when I get there, but the marathon location is already steamy hot.
 The atmosphere feels heavy and muddy thick.

-Some people have categorically rejected to dance with me.
+I’ve often talked to both leaders and followers about the art of rejection.
+You see, some people have categorically rejected to dance with me.
 Being the inquisitive mind that I am, I always wanted to understand.
 I was looking for anything that would help me understand the rejection as “it is not about me”.
 Because, secretly, I assume it is a little bit about me.

 People always say that women possess an unimaginable tolerance towards pain.
 I shouldn’t generalize, because there are many shades of women and many kinds of pain, but it is true that women often do not even realize that we have any choice.